turbot/steampipe-plugin-oci/docs/tables/oci_identity_tag_default.md

 # Table: oci_identity_tag_default

 Tag defaults let you specify a default tag (tagnamespace.tag="value") to apply to all resource types in a specified compartment.
 The tag default is applied at the time the resource is created.
 Resources that exist in the compartment before you create the tag default are not tagged.
-The TagDefault object specifies the tag and compartment details.

 ## Examples